Pagure/pagure/doc/Install.rst

 (See the ``Overview`` page for a global overview of the structure of the project).

-The ``pagure-milters`` package contains, as the name says, the milter.
+The ``pagure-milters`` package contains, as the name says, the milter (a mail filter to hook into a MTA).

 The ``pagure-ev`` package contains the eventsource server.